-- §1 the educational units for the study programme in which they are already enrolled and for which they have not yet acquired the corresponding credits, except for optional units which they may change; - §2 educational units from later in the programme for the cycle for which they meet the prerequisite conditions.
+- §1. the educational units for the study programme in which they are already enrolled and for which they have not yet acquired the corresponding credits, except for optional units which they may change; - §2. educational units from later in the programme for the cycle for which they meet the prerequisite conditions.

-Article 35: specific case: end of the first cycle
+Article 35: Specific case: end of the first cycle

-- \$1 At the end of the first cycle, students who only have a maximum of 15 credits from the first cycle study programme yet to acquire or have approved, may complete their annual programme with teaching units from the subsequent study cycle for which they meet the prerequisite conditions.
-They are registered in the second study cycle (see also Article 60). - Students who have not achieved their grade in the first cycle may not include in their annual programme credits for the second cycle that correspond to their dissertation or final piece of work. - §2 At the end of the first cycle, students who have yet to acquire or have approved 15 credits from the first cycle study programme may complete their annual programme with teaching units from the subsequent study cycle for which they meet the prerequisite conditions and with the agreement of the jury for this study cycle. - They are registered in the first study cycle.38 - The first cycle jury informs the second cycle jury of the maximum number of credits that the student may follow in this cycle.
-The annual programme may not exceed 75 credits.
-Each jury approves the relevant part of the student's annual programme. - Students who have not achieved their grade in the first cycle may not include in their annual programme credits for the second cycle that correspond to their dissertation or final piece of work.
+- §1.
+At the end of the first cycle, students who only have a maximum of 15 credits from the first cycle study programme yet to acquire or have approved, may complete their annual programme with teaching units from the subsequent study cycle for which they meet the prerequisite conditions.
+They are registered in the second study cycle (see also Article 60). - Students who have not achieved their grade in the first cycle may not include in their annual programme credits for the second cycle that correspond to their dissertation or final piece of work. - §2. §2 At the end of the first cycle, students who have yet to acquire or have approved 15 credits from the first cycle study programme may complete their annual programme with teaching units from the subsequent study cycle for which they meet the prerequisite conditions and with the agreement of the jury for this study cycle.